Vertexwahn/BazelDemos/core_principles/bazel_version/README.md

 ## Hints

-This demo shows how to check for a specifc range of Bazel versions
+This demo shows how to check for a specific range of Bazel versions